The Breakdown of Qualified Moving Expenses

 • The cost of moving household goods and personal effects from a place other than the employee’s former home, but the deductible portion is limited to the amount it would have cost to move it from the employee’s old home.

 • The cost of transportation and lodging for the employee and members of the employee’s household while traveling from the former home to the new home.
-Lodging expenses include the cost of lodging for one day after the employee could no longer live in his old home and expenses incurred on the day the employee arrives in the area of his new home.
+Lodging expenses include the cost of lodging for one day after the employee no longer lives in his old home and expenses incurred on the day the employee arrives in the area of his new home.

 • All expenses are for one trip by the employee and the employee’s household, although the employee and the members of his household do not have to travel together or at the same time.

+Employers can handle an employee’s moving expenses in two different ways.
 Employers may pay all or some of the employee’s moving expenses directly, such as paying a moving company to move the employee’s household goods and personal effects.
 Or the employer may choose to reimburse the employee for all or some of his moving expenses.
 Payments that are made directly to a third party do not have to be reported to the IRS, but all reimbursements to the employee do.

 How to Report Moving Expenses

-Both qualified and non-qualified moving expenses have to be reported on Form W-2.
-Non-qualified moving expenses are subject to withholding at the time the reimbursements are made.
-Qualified moving expenses should be reported on the Form W-2 in Box 12 with Code P. Non-qualified reimbursements must be included in the employee’s wages in Boxes 1, 3 and 5.
-All qualified moving expenses, including payments made to a third party, must be included on Line 1 of Part I of Form 940 for FUTA tax reporting, but the entire amount should also be reported on Line 2 of Part I as excludable wages.So let’s take a look at a practical example.
+All qualified moving expenses, including payments made to a third party, must be included on Line 1 of Part I of Form 940 for FUTA tax reporting, but the entire amount should also be reported on Line 2 of Part I as excludable wages.
+So let’s take a look at a practical example.
 Suppose that an employer pays all of the moving and house-hunting expenses to relocate an employee to a new district office.

-The distance from the employee’s old home to his new one is 850 miles and he makes only one house-hunting trip and the overnight lodging expense is $168.
-On the day the employee moves his family his lodging expenses, including one night near his new home while he is closing on the purchase of his new home is $187.
-The company chooses to reimburse the employee for 20 cents per mile for both trips and his total meal expenses are $235.
-The company pays a moving company directly $4,200 to move the employee’s household goods.
+The distance from the active-duty military members’ old home to their new one is 850 miles, and he makes only one house-hunting trip, and the overnight lodging expense is $168.
+On the day the employee moves his family, his lodging expenses, including one night near his new home while he is closing on the purchase of his new home, are $187.

 Calculate the total costs reimbursed to the employee:

 • Mileage reimbursement.
-(3 x 850 mi x $0.20/mi = $510.00)
+(3 x 850 mi x $0.21/mi = $535.5.0)

 • Lodging costs. ($168 + $187 = $355.00)